victorgearhead/VictorGearhead/README.md

 ###
 <hr>
-<p align="left"><a font-size: 34px>🙋‍♂️ About Me<a>                                                                 <br>👨‍🎓 I'm a Artificial Intelligence Developer and Erudition in Data Sciences<br>🌱 I’m currently learning at Indian Institute of Technology, Jodhpur.<br>📫 How to reach me: victorinlight@gmail.com or b22ai015@iitj.ac.in <br>👯 Embark my Adept Prowess for Rapid Learning by Collaborating.</p>
+<p align="left"><p style="font-size:34px; ">🙋‍♂️ About Me<p>                                                                 <br>👨‍🎓 I'm a Artificial Intelligence Developer and Erudition in Data Sciences<br>🌱 I’m currently learning at Indian Institute of Technology, Jodhpur.<br>📫 How to reach me: victorinlight@gmail.com or b22ai015@iitj.ac.in <br>👯 Embark my Adept Prowess for Rapid Learning by Collaborating.</p>

 ###